Uzbekistan-Rugs

 Often, women work in groups.
 A pair of National Geographic journalists traveling Turkmenistan in 1973 described the process: “A weaver…knots a strand of wool around a thread of warp, cutting the ends with the sickle-shaped knife.
 After each row she tamps the line with a heavy comb.
 Finally, using shears, she clips several inches of shaggy tuft to an even height.
 The weavers work with every ounce of their energy, burying their joys and sorrows alike in their carpets, forgetting even the baby in its hammock hung above the loom.”

-In conclusion, carpet weaving can be a means of learning about Central Asia’s history, culture, and economy– a trip to the region would be incomplete without a tour of a crafts museum or applied arts workshop!
+Carpets are a means of learning about Central Asia’s history, culture, and economy.
+It is an integral part of Kyrgyz identity, Uzbek identity, and many others.
+A trip to the region would be incomplete without a tour of a crafts museum or applied arts workshop such as these in Bishkek!

 You’ll Also Love